MattiaCodazzi/Progetto_PWpt2/README.md

 ## Autori
 - Codazzi Mattia 1088568 m.codazzi3@studenti.unibg.it
-- Cattaldo Andrea xxxxxx a.cattaldo@studenti.unibg.it
+- Cattaldo Andrea 1087817 a.cattaldo@studenti.unibg.it